NGI-TRUSTCHAIN/PECS/pecsi/policy_engine/docs/README.md

 **Publication:** this library can be published to a public Java libraries repository, such as Maven Central or Google Maven Repository, so developers can easily import this library in their project and integrate it in build systems such as Maven or Gradle.

+**Pre-configured EntryPoint:** Developers can use PECSi in 2 ways: using the pre-configured JAR file and the PECSi App, fully tested by the PECS team, or implement their own data flow using the APIs that this SDK exposes.

 ### Use of XACML 3.0 standard

 For privacy policies operations, this library follows the OASIS XACML 3.0 standard.
 This can be seen on the generation of XML documents representing privacy policies and on the components that will be described in the next paragraph.